A. K. Ramanujan

-Attipate Krishnaswami Ramanujan (16 March 1929 – 13 July 1993) was an Indian poet and scholar of Indian literature and Linguistics.
+Attipate Krishnaswami Ramanujan (16 March 1929 – 13 July 1993) was an Indian poet and scholar of Indian literature and linguistics.
 Ramanujan was also a professor of Linguistics at University of Chicago.

-Ramanujan was a poet, scholar, Linguist, philologist, folklorist, translator, and playwright.
+Ramanujan was a poet, scholar, linguist, philologist, folklorist, translator, and playwright.
 His academic research ranged across five languages: English, Tamil, Kannada, Telugu, and Sanskrit.
 He published works on both classical and modern variants of this literature and argued strongly for giving local, non-standard dialects their due.
 Though he wrote widely and in a number of genres, Ramanujan's poems are remembered as enigmatic works of startling originality, sophistication and moving artistry.
-He was awarded the Sahitya Akademi Award posthumously in 1999 for The Collected Poems.
+He was awarded the Sahitya Academy Award posthumously in 1999 for The Collected Poems.

-Biography

-Childhood
+Early life and education

-Ramanujan was born in Mysore City on 16 March 1929.
-His father, Attipat Asuri Krishnaswami, an astronomer and professor of mathematics at Mysore University, was known for his interest in English, Kannada and Sanskrit languages.
+Ramanujan was born in Mysore City (now Karnataka) on 16 March 1929.
+His father, Attipat Asuri Krishnaswami, an astrologer and professor of mathematics at Mysore University, was known for his interest in English, Kannada and Sanskrit languages.
 His mother was a homemaker.

-Education

 Ramanujan was educated at Marimallappa's High School, Mysore, and at the Maharaja College of Mysore.
 In college, Ramanujan majored in science in his freshman year, but his father persuaded him to change his major from science to English.
-Later, Ramanujan became a Fellow of Deccan College, Pune in 1958–59 and a Fulbright Scholar at Indiana University in 1959–62.
-He was educated in English at the University of Mysore and received his PhD in Linguistics from Indiana University.
+Later, Ramanujan became a Fellow of Deccan College, Pune in 1958–59 and a Fulbright Scholar at Indiana University Bloomington in 1959–62.
+He was educated in English at the University of Mysore and received his PhD in Linguistics from Indiana University Bloomington.

 Career

 Ramanujan worked as a lecturer of English at Quilon and Belgaum; he later taught at The Maharaja Sayajirao University in Baroda for about eight years.
 In 1962, he joined the University of Chicago as an assistant professor.
 He was affiliated with the university throughout his career, teaching in several departments.
-He taught at other US universities as well, including Harvard University, University of Wisconsin, University of Michigan, University of California at Berkeley, and Carleton College.
+He taught at other universities in the United States as well, including Harvard University, University of Wisconsin, University of Michigan, University of California at Berkeley, and Carleton College.
 At the University of Chicago, Ramanujan was instrumental in shaping the South Asian Studies program.
 He worked in the departments of South Asian Languages and Civilizations, Linguistics, and with the Committee on Social Thought.

-In 1976, the Government of India awarded him the Padma Shri, and in 1983, he was given the MacArthur Prize Fellowship (Shulman, 1994).
-In 1983, he was appointed the William E. Colvin Professor in the Departments of South Asian Languages and Civilizations, of Linguistics, and in the Committee on Social Thought at the University of Chicago.
-That same year, he received a MacArthur Fellowship.
+In 1976, the Government of India awarded him the Padma Shri, and in 1983, he was given the MacArthur Prize Fellowship and appointed the William E. Colvin Professor on the Departments of South Asian Languages and Civilizations, Linguistics, and the Committee on Social Thought at the University of Chicago.
 As an Indo-American writer, Ramanujan had the experience of the native as well as foreign milieu.
 His poems such as the "Conventions of Despair" reflected his views on the cultures and conventions of the east and west.

 A. K. Ramanujan died in Chicago on 13 July 1993 as result of an adverse reaction to anaesthesia during preparation for surgery.